Skip to content

 DOVO-SEDEE’s Contained Detonating Chamber (CDC)

-Recovering The Past would not exist without the enormous support provided by DOVO-SEDEE and its personnel.
+Recovering The Past would not exist without the significant support provided by DOVO-SEDEE and its personnel.
 In 2015, the work made its public debut at the Palais Des Nations, Geneva.
 In 2017, the work was exhibited at the world renowned In Flanders Fields Museum, Ypres, at which it was viewed by more than 40,000 visitors.

 The exhibition’s message is relayed through more than the work of DOVO-SEDEE alone.
 Enter the Australian connection.